jacobyhsi/InterpreTabNet/README.md

-# InterpreTabNet: Salient Feature Selection for Tabular Data Interpretation
+# InterpreTabNet: Distilling Salient Features for Tabular Data Interpretation

 Official Implementation of the Paper InterpreTabNet.